API

 KeyPath(keys...)

 A type for representing a path of keys to a value in a nested structure.
 Can be constructed with a sequence of keys, or by concatenating other KeyPaths.
-Keys can be of type Symbol, String, or Int.
+Keys can be of type Symbol, String, Int, or CartesianIndex.

 For custom types, access through symbol keys is assumed to be done with getproperty.
 For consistency, the method Base.propertynames is used to get the viable property names.

-For string and integer keys instead, the access is done with getindex.
+For string, integer, and cartesian index keys, the access is done with getindex instead.

 See also getkeypath, haskeypath.